What to Measure and How to Track the Most Important Sales Metrics

 Churn

 This is a KPI that some professionals don't usually associate with sales.
-Churn is basically the percentage of customers who have left the company in a given period of time.
+Churn is the percentage of customers who have left the company in a given period.

 So, if a sale was done well and expectations were well aligned with the customer, the probability of the customer canceling the contract is greatly reduced.

-Remembering that probability reduction does not mean that customers no longer cancel contracts with your company.
-We see churn as a sales KPI when after-sales feedback are good, the customer is in good financial health, and is not switching to a competitor.
+Remembering that probability reduction does not mean that customers will no longer cancel contracts with your company.
+We see churn as a sales KPI when after-sales feedback is good, the customer is in good financial health, and is not switching to a competitor.

 In this way, by analyzing this data (along with the others mentioned above), the churn can tell if the sales work was well executed.

-You also need to determine a period of time to be analyzed to do this math.
+You also need to determine the period of time to analyze for this math.

 Example: if you had 20 customers at the beginning of the month and 1 left at the end, your churn was 5%.